j3ssie/osmedeus/README.md

 # What is Osmedeus?
-Osmedeus allow you automated run the collection of awesome tools to reconnaissance and vulnerability scanning against the target.
+Osmedeus allows you automated run the collection of awesome tools to reconnaissance and vulnerability scanning against the target.

 # How to use
 If you have no idea what are you doing just type the command below or check out the [Advanced Usage](https://github.com/j3ssie/Osmedeus/wiki/Advanced-Usage)